¡@

 • To nurture positive values and attitudes; and

-• To provide students with a broad and balanced curriculum with essential learning experiences alongside the core and elective components (including Applied Learning (ApL) courses) for nurturing balanced development in the five virtues, ¡¥Ethics, Intellect, Physical Development, Social Skills and Aesthetics¡¦ (¼w¡B´¼¡BÅé¡BŽÄ¡B¬ü)
+• To provide students with a broad and balanced curriculum with essential learning experiences alongside the core and elective components (including Applied Learning (ApL) courses) in order to nurture the five essential Chinese virtues, ¡¥Ethics, Intellect, Physical Development, Social Skills and Aesthetics¡¦ (¼w¡B´¼¡BÅé¡BŽÄ¡B¬ü)

 - becoming active, informed and responsible citizens;